OkumuP/alx-low_level_programming/0x0B-malloc_free/README.md

-This is Malloc file for memory allocation
+This is directory containing the malloc task for the ALX project.
+There are several functions listed here for memory allocation